Administration of Justice (ADJ) at Germanna Community College

 3 credits

-Provides a basic introduction to sex crimes.
-Covers relevant law, investigative techniques, cybersex crimes and criminals, application of criminal investigative analysis, and futre trends.
+Provides a basic introduction to the nature of computer crimes, computer criminals, relevant law, investigative techniques, and emerging trends.

 Lecture 3 hours per week.